Data Curation from Privacy-Aware Agents: The Competitive Protocol

 Let $F_i^{min}$ be a protocol such that:

 \begin{definition} We call agent $i$ \emph{fanatic} if

 \end{definition}

 A fanatic agent is an agent who won't be truthful at any rate.
-That is, her cost for truthfulness ($price_i(s^t)$) in greater than her profit from a full information about the social function $g$ ($F_i^{max}(s^t,\dots,s^t,m=b)$) comparing to the information that she can infer by herself from her bit $b_i$.
+That is, her cost for truthfulness ($price_i(s^t)$) is greater than her marginal profit from full information about the social function $g$ ($F_i^{max}(s^t,\dots,s^t,m=b)$) above and beyond the value from knowing her own bit, $b_i$.

-In service of proving existence, we present the following two lemmas.
-Their proofs appear in Appendix D. \begin{lemma} If there is a fanatic agent then there isn't any protocol with a truthful equilibrium. \end{lemma}
+\begin{lemma} If there is a fanatic agent then there is no protocol with a truthful equilibrium. \end{lemma}

+\begin{proof} Assume to the contrary that $i$ is a fanatic agent and $A_i$ is a protocol with a truthful equilibrium.
+Thus: